The Seller who wanted to “Test” the Real Estate Market and Got Burned!

 I think every REALTOR has worked with at least one seller in their career that wanted to “test” the market and overprice their home.
 Some sellers feel their home is superior and justifies a higher asking price while others simply think they’ll be able to defy the odds.

 As a REALTOR I educate my clients about the current market conditions and suggest a list price.
-Some of the information I provide is based on fact and some if it is based on my market knowledge and 15+ years of experience.
-While a majority of the seller’s I work with listen to my suggestions and price accordingly occasionally a seller will come along that wants to “try” a higher list price even though the market clearly doesn’t support it.
+Some of the information I provide is based on fact and some of it is based on my 15+ years of market knowledge and experience.
+While a majority of the sellers I work with listen to my suggestions and price accordingly occasionally a seller will come along that wants to “try” a higher list price even though the market clearly doesn’t support it.

 The Seller who wanted to “Test” the Real Estate Market and Got Burned

 Below is a real scenario that took place, the numbers are slightly changed to protect the guilty, but the percentages remain the same.

 Anticipated Sales Price: $325,000 to $335,000

 Based on the market conditions at the time I was confident we could push the envelope and ask for more than the highest neighborhood sale, whether or not it would appraise was a bridge we’d have to cross when we got to it because there wasn’t one supporting comparable.

 I recommended a list price $10,000 above the highest comparable, now keep in mind the remaining comparables were significantly less than the highest sale.
 The seller wanted to “test” the real estate market and list at $350,000, they felt asking $20,000 more than my recommended list price and $30,000 more than the highest sale wasn’t a big deal because “a buyer would want to negotiate anyway.”